 Missed home:

+Some days are tougher than others.
 It’s just so intimidating to think of being in this country for the next eight and a half months.
 At least I might be able to go home at Christmas for two weeks.
 Some days, I don’t feel good.
 And when I feel sick, I want to be able to talk to my family and friends and eat food that just tastes good.
 Both of those things are hard for me to do here.

 Celebrated the end of the fasting day during Ramadhan:

+Many of our teachers and the people we meet here are fasting from sunrise to sunset each day this month for Ramadhan.
 One day, we got to end the fast with them and listen to a lecture on the significance of the holiday.
 Fasting seems to be less a way to show devotion to God, and more a way of understanding the plight of the poor who cannot afford to eat.
 And fasting during Ramadhan doesn’t just mean no food: it also means no drinking (even water), no smoking, no sex, and no medicine (unless it’s absolutely necessary).

 Gone to a Saung Angklung performance:

+This was one of the best things I’ve done since being in Indonesia.
 The anglkung is a bamboo instrument native to the country.
 We got to watch the professionals perform, and then we tried a few songs as an audience.
 I’ll attach some pictures.

 Been disappointed by passionfruit, and then discovered dragon fruit: